shakirarodzlan/PhD_Survival_Analysis_PMCVD/README.md

 # Prognostic factors for premature cardiovascular disease mortality in Malaysia: A modelling approach using semi-parametric and parametric survival analysis with National Health and Morbidity Survey linked mortality data

-## This is the data and Rcode used for the above article (under review)
+## This is the data and Rcode used for the above article (under BMC journal review)

 ## The datasets analysed during the current study are available from the corresponding author on reasonable request.
-## The R code for this analysis can be accessed here.
+The R code for this analysis can be accessed here.

 Abstract